Babalwa01/plinko-game-v2/README.md

 ### Overview

-This is a Plinko game which I created using PIXI.js.
+This is a Plinko game created using PIXI.js.
 Plinko is a game of luck that involves dropping a ball from the top of a triangular board of pegs and watching the ball bounce off the pegs until it lands in a slot at the bottom, each slot having different point values.